Home » Middle East » United Arab Emirates » 18 BEST Places to Visit in the UAE

 Sunset at The Cove Rotana Resort

 One of the best places you can stay in Ras Al Khaimah is The Cove Rotana Resort.
+This is an all-inclusive resort that looks a little like the Santorini of the UAE.

 The Cove Rotana Resort is based right on the beach and it has uninterrupted views of the sunset.
 This really is the best place to watch sunset in the United Arab Emirates.